-The major emphasis of this course is direct observation and expression of the human form using traditional media.
-Design and value relationships are studied, as are the superficial muscular and skeletal systems which affect surface form.
+The emphasis of this course is direct observation and expression of the human form.
+Design and value relationships are studied, as are the superficial muscular and skeletal systems which affect the surface conformations of the human figure.
 Sessions on portraiture using an anatomical approach are included.
 Basic drawing concepts are reinforced through exploration of classic technique.

 (A requirement that must be completed before taking this course.)

 Upon successful completion of the course, the student should be able to:

 - Investigate or create works of art which encourage positive behavior.

 - Explain the ways in which the visual arts, life drawing in particular, can function within society.

 - Demonstrate the relationship and importance of figure drawing to other art forms.

 - Create drawings of the human figure that demonstrate accurate spatial relationships.